TerraSeg: Self-Supervised Ground Segmentation for Any LiDAR¶

 Key Designs¶

-TerraSeg Domain-Agnostic Model Design:
+3. TerraSeg Domain-Agnostic Model Design: Actively depriving the model of sensor identity

 Loss & Training¶

-The training loss is Binary Cross-Entropy combined with symmetric Lovász-Softmax loss: \(\mathcal{L} = \mathcal{L}_{BCE} + \lambda \mathcal{L}_{Lovász}\) (\(\lambda = 1.0\)).
-The BCE term uses dynamic positive class weights (tracked via EMA of ground/non-ground point ratios) to adaptively handle class imbalance across scenes.
-The AdamW optimizer is used (lr = 2e-3, weight decay = 5e-3) with linear warm-up followed by cosine decay.
-Voxelization resolution is 0.05, effective batch size is 256, and a custom epoch length of 20,000 frames is employed.
+The training loss combines Binary Cross-Entropy and Symmetric Lovász-Softmax loss: \(\mathcal{L} = \mathcal{L}_{BCE} + \lambda \mathcal{L}_{Lovász}\) (\(\lambda=1.0\)).
+BCE uses dynamic positive weights tracked via EMA to handle class imbalance.
+The AdamW optimizer is used (lr=2e-3, weight decay=5e-3) with linear warm-up and cosine decay.
+Voxel resolution is 0.05, and effective batch size is 256.

 Key Experimental Results¶